Category: Creative Things

 • The East and North Galway Irish of Greater Portland, Maine

 The East and North Galway Irish were among the first Irish Catholics to settle down in Greater Portland, Maine, arriving as early as the mid-1830s.
-Their arrival preceded the flood of refugees escaping Ireland’s Great Hunger (1845–1852).
-Once settled, these early immigrants sent funds home to help family and neighbors make the transatlantic journey.
-This…
+Their arrival preceded the flood of refugees escaping Ireland’s Great Hunger, a.k.a.
+An Gorta Mór (1845–1852).
+Once settled, this group of immigrants sent funds back home to support their family…

 • Hello